Moritz S. Graefrath

 Areas of interest: International relations theory, security studies, diplomatic history

-Moritz is a Ph.D. student in the Department of Political Science at the University of Notre Dame, a Graduate Fellow with the Nanovic Institute for European Studies, and a Graduate Fellow with the Notre Dame International Security Center.
-He specializes in international relations.
-Broadly speaking, his research interests include international relations theory and security studies with a particular focus on Western Europe.
+Moritz S. Graefrath is a Ph.D. candidate in the Department of Political Science at the University of Notre Dame, a Graduate Fellow with the Nanovic Institute for European Studies, and a Graduate Fellow with the Notre Dame International Security Center.
+In addition, he currently serves as President of the Political Science Graduate Organization (PoGO).

 He is a recipient of Notre Dame’s University Presidential Fellowship in the Social Sciences.
 Prior to coming to Notre Dame, Moritz received a B.A. (with greatest distinction) in Philosophy & Economics from the University of Bayreuth, Germany.